slow-session/dev.session.nz/slowsession.md

 ## Current Focus Tunes

 We have a number of tunes we're currently focusing on.
-These might be new tunes or tunes we've decided to reprise.
-These will change at some stage.
-We'll play these at some point during the first hour.
+We'll play these at some point during the first hour each week.
+The list will change regularly.

 {% assign focustunecount = 4 %}
 {% assign legend="Current Focus Tunes" %}